Find Cheap Auto Insurance Quotes in Your Area

 - A three-month suspension of your driver's license

 However, you may choose to pay a civil penalty of $500 in lieu of the three-month suspension.
-Complete form MV-222, "Application for Payment of Civil Penalty in Lieu of Registration Suspension," and submit it with your payments and proof of insurance to PennDot.
+To do this you must complete a MV-222 form, and submit it with your payments and proof of insurance to PennDot.
 Note that you will still be required to pay a restoration fee in addition to the $500 payment, and you may only take advantage of this civil penalty once every 12 months.

 What If My Policy Temporarily Lapsed?